 Ariel Levy, staff writer at The New Yorker, recounts in her memoir her traumatic miscarriage out in Mongolia at five months.
 She speaks of grief, loss, growing up, thinking she had been getting somewhere with her career, love, playing house, motherhood, when it all came crashing on her head and she realized she’d just been driving around.
 She longs for her lost child in the crushed dream of motherhood, and confesses the fear of being without a companion.
 I thought of you but also of us all.

-She quotes a famed writer, a woman in her ritzy apartment late in life who, when asked about her unfulfilled desire for children, answered simply that everybody cannot have everything.
+She quotes a famed writer, a woman late in life who, when asked about her unfulfilled desire for children, answered simply that everybody cannot have everything.
 Ariel came to see – slowly – that we can have some things.
-I would add that every gift, every station in life, comes with a dark side we don’t think much about in eyeing what we don’t have.
+I would add that every gift, every station in life, comes with a dark side we don’t think too much about in eyeing what we don’t have.
 This side of heaven, as you know, life is a burden, the burden of our humanity.
 T’s hobble from a judo injury has tapered to a limp.
-But I am reminded that we all limp.
+But I am reminded we all limp.
 And joy can be found in all things.

 Life here has been too full.
 I don’t have hands enough for all that needs doing, putting one fire out after another.
 Preoccupied as I had been with T, it took 36 hours for me to look down and understand that my thumb was (very) mad at me and was shouting up through my shoulder.
-I had forgotten the freak wrench off the joint after that scream.
+I had forgotten the freak wrench off the joint after that first scream.
 In the resentment at being stretched like taffy, at being kept from the writing in life’s madness and the home school, it hit me last night that I have one shot at this.
 No matter how hard I try in the future, I will not be able to do this day over with T, resurrect his childhood and do motherhood more patiently and sweetly.
 I will not be able to care for him as I would want to.
 In a blink these years evaporated, leaving me with the freedom I gasp for some days and the house quiet.
 What lessons in character that he has learned from me (by watching) will he take into the world, into his own life and family?
 Faced, in the past, with the choice of alter egos for a life I could relive, I would’ve – so satisfied with my person – chosen my present self.
 Now, I would jump at the chance to be anyone else.
 Someone better at happiness, someone who knows worrying saves no one.
 In all that selflessness of yours, be selfish with the joy, JK.
 I don’t envy you your sorrows but no need to look this way through frosted windows.

 Dear God, yes, I’ll take Combo #4.
-A family free of injuries (could we throw in my parents?), obedient child, antiaging powers, and that book deal we’ve talked about.
+The family free of injuries (could we throw in my parents?), obedient child, antiaging powers, and that book deal we’ve talked about.
 But on the days that a smile is a workout, I’ll take it à la carte, the grace just to get through and to know You’ve got this.